cognitedata/reveal/documentation/docs/migration-guide.md

 # Migrating from [@cognite/3d‑viewer](https://www.npmjs.com/package/@cognite/3d-viewer)

 `@cognite/3d-viewer` is an older version of Reveal that has similar functionality to this package.
-However, some important differences caused us to switch the package name.
+However, some important differences caused us to switch the package name to `@cognite/reveal`.
-- `@cognite/3d-viewer` downloads all geometry upfront.
+- `@cognite/3d-viewer` downloads all geometry when a model is loaded.
 This causes higher initial loading time, but potentially increases the performance once the data has been loaded.
-It also limits the size of the models that can be loaded into view. `@cognite/reveal` is based on "streaming geometry" which downloads necessary geometry within a budget as the camera moved.
-The enables support for very complex 3D models and reduces the initial loading time.
+It also limits the size of the models that can be loaded.
+The new version, `@cognite/reveal`, is based on "streaming geometry" which downloads necessary geometry within a budget as the camera moved.
+This enables support for very complex 3D models and reduces the initial loading time.
 - `@cognite/3d-viewer` supports styling 3D nodes by node ID.
 In `@cognite/reveal` the recommended approach is to use tree indices instead.
+See [Styling nodes](#styling-nodes) for more information.
 For an introduction to the differences between these concepts, see [Concepts](./concepts).
-The new component supports mapping between the two identifiers when necessary.
+The new component supports [mapping between the two identifiers](#accessing-node-information-and-mapping-between-node-ids-and-tree-indices) when necessary.
 - `@cognite/reveal` supports styling a 3D node and all it's children in one operation.
 In `@cognite/3d-viewer` it's necessary to iterate over all children and manually apply the same change to all nodes.
 - `@cognite/reveal` supports point cloud models.
 This is not supported in `@cognite/3d-viewer`.